s11ngh/cs317/reinforcement/README.md

 `question2a()` through `question2e()` should each return a 3-item tuple of `(discount, noise, living reward)` in `analysis.py`.

 _Note:_ You can check your policies in the GUI.
-For example, using a correct answer to 3(a), the arrow in (0,1) should point east, the arrow in (1,1) should also point east, and the arrow in (2,1) should point north.
+For example, using a correct answer to 2(a), the arrow in (0,1) should point east, the arrow in (1,1) should also point east, and the arrow in (2,1) should point north.

 _Note:_ On some machines you may not see an arrow.
 In this case, press a button on the keyboard to switch to qValue display, and mentally calculate the policy by taking the arg max of the available qValues for each state.

+_Important_: Note that the policy expected by the autograder is unambiguous in its choices; if your resulting Q-values have ties in states where there should not be a tie, random tie-breaking to choose a policy may accidentally match the expected policy and pass the autograder even when it should not; do not realy on that and get your parameters (discount, noise, reward) to avoid such ties.

 _Grading:_ We will check that the desired policy is returned in each case.
 * * *

 ### Q3 (6 pts): Q-Learning